alkoclick/alkoclick.github.io/words/Writing Pull Request descriptions.md

 * The task description (e.g in Jira or Trello)
 * Distributed, often undocumented knowledge across team members

 It's easy to dismiss this as typical overengineering by competing vendors and processes, yet each of those serves a different purpose.
-That doesn't make them necessary though.
+That doesn't make them all necessary every time though.
+It is your responsibility as an author to pick the correct knowledge stores for each change based on the team and organisational context you are in.

-I have a more detailed view of how these knowledge bases interact in [[Knowledge alongside code]].
+I have a more detailed description of how these knowledge bases interact in [[Knowledge alongside code]].

 ### Templates
 Templates are a social construct for setting shared expectations on PRs.
 Like any other social construct, they are malleable, so feel free to adapt them to your use case.
 Nevertheless, if you engage them in good faith they're usually decent.
 A great thing to document is your motivation, thinking process and expectations.
 This is the least apparent in code and most to you while authoring the change.